krzemienski/awesome-from-stars/README.md

 * [brminnick/GitTrends](https://github.com/brminnick/GitTrends): A iOS and Android app to monitor the Views, Clones and Star history of your GitHub repos
 * [jsbain/gitview](https://github.com/jsbain/gitview): Pythonista git wrapper
 * [heppu/gkill](https://github.com/heppu/gkill): Interactice process killer for Linux and macOS
+* [glanceapp/glance](https://github.com/glanceapp/glance): A self-hosted dashboard that puts all your feeds in one place
 * [nicolargo/glances](https://github.com/nicolargo/glances): Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 * [anantn/glendix](https://github.com/anantn/glendix): Porting the good stuff from Plan 9 to Linux
 * [ziutek/glib](https://github.com/ziutek/glib): Go bindings for GLib type system.